MichalLytek/type-graphql/docs/resolvers.md

   title?: string;
 }
 ```
-Here you can define default values (remember about `nullable: true`!) as well as helper methods.
+You can define default values for optional fields (remember about `nullable: true`!) as well as helper methods.
-Also, this way allows you to perform validation of the arguments/inputs - more details about this feature you can find in [validation docs](./validation.md).
+Also, this way of declaring arguments allows you to perform its validation - more details about this feature you can find in [validation docs](./validation.md).

 ```ts
 @ArgsType()